Eva Carrière: Investigations

 Miss Eva prepared the heads before every séance, and endeavoured to make them unrecognizable.
 A clean-shaven face was decorated with a beard.
 Grey hairs became black curls, a broad forehead was made into a narrow one.
 In spite of all her endeavours, she could not obliterate certain characteristic lines.

-Carrière used cut out faces of Woodrow Wilson, King Ferdinand of Bulgaria, French president Raymond Poincaré, and the actress Mona Delza.
+Carrière used cut out faces of Woodrow Wilson, King Ferdinand of Bulgaria, French president Raymond Poincaré, and actress Mona Delza.

-Also in 1954, Rudolf Lambert, an SPR member, published details of fraud which had been covered up by many early members of the Institute Metapsychique International (IMI).
-Lambert had studied Gustav Geley's files on Eva Carrière, and discovered photographs taken by her companion Juliette Bisson depicting fraudulent ectoplasm.
+In 1954, Rudolf Lambert, an SPR member, published details of fraud which had been suppressed by many early members of the Institute Metapsychique International (IMI).
+Lambert had studied Gustav Geley's files on Eva Carrière and discovered photographs taken by her companion Juliette Bisson depicting fraudulent ectoplasm.
 Various "materializations" were artificially attached to Eva's hair by wires.
 Geley never published his discovery.
 Eugéne Osty, the director of the Institute, and members Jean Meyer, Albert von Schrenck-Notzing and Charles Richet all knew about the fraudulent photographs, but were firm believers in spirituality phenomena, so demanded the scandal be kept secret.